 College Volunteer Application: This application is to be completed by individuals currently enrolled in undergraduate and graduate studies.

-High School Volunteer Application: The high school summer volunteer application window is now closed.
-Applications for the 2014 summer program will be available from March 1- April 15, 2014.
+High School Volunteer Packet and Application: Applications for the 2014 summer program are available from March 1-April 15, 2014.

 If you require a paper application, please contact the Volunteer Services office at 614-293-4663.